Agriculture

 1. How long does it take for turmeric to grow?

-Turmeric is harvested in the month of January to March.
+Turmeric is harvested from January to March.

 Light black loam, red soils to clayey loams, and rich loamy soils are considered best for turmeric.